 John Larroquette played Dan Fielding, a sex-obsessed narcissistic prosecutor.
 His lecherous lawyer became the breakout character of the show and Larroquette won a then-unprecedented four consecutive Emmy Awards for the role.

-Although there was talk of spinning Larroquette's character off into his own sitcom when "Night Court" ended, he said no to the idea.
+Although there was talk of spinning Larroquette's character off into his own sitcom when "Night Court" ended, he shot that idea down.
 Instead, he developed his own sitcom "The John Larroquette Show," which ran four seasons from September 1993 to October 1996.
 He won his fifth Emmy for a three-episode guest stint on "The Practice" in 1998 and has had cameos on "The West Wing," "House," "CSI: NY," "White Collar" and "Chuck."
 In 2007, he joined the cast of "Boston Legal" playing Carl Sack, a serious, ethical lawyer (more or less the polar opposite of his Dan Fielding.)
-He's most recently had roles on the TV series "Deception" and "Almost Human."
+He's most recently had roles on the TV series "Deception" and "Almost Human," and is one of the stars of TNT's "The Librarians," a series spin-off of the channel's made-for-TV movies starring Noah Wyle that's set to debut in December 2014.

 Richard Moll played the dim-witted, hulking bailiff Nostradamus "Bull" Shannon.
 Besides Anderson and Larroquette, he was the only actor to appear in all 193 episodes of the show.

 Since "Night Court," Moll has had cameos on show such as "Highlander," "Babylon 5," "Married… with Children" and "Smallville" and in movies like "Sidekicks," "The Flintstones," "Jingle All the Way" and "But I'm a Cheerleader."
 He's also done extensive voice acting, voicing Two-Face in "Batman: The Animated Series" and "Batman: The Brave and the Bold" and other characters in shows like "Spider-Man: The Animated Series," "Justice League" and "Freakazoid!"
-His most recent credits include a cameo on Charlie Sheen's sitcom "Anger Management" and a role in Syfy channel's "Ghost Shark" (pictured).
+His most recent credits include a cameo on Charlie Sheen's sitcom "Anger Management" and a role the 2013 Syfy channel movie "Ghost Shark" (pictured).

 Moll's Bull was paired up with a comically gruff female bailiff throughout the show's run, starting with Selma Diamond (left), who played elderly chain-smoking bailiff Selma Hacker.
 Diamond died of lung cancer at age 64 on May 13, 1985, shortly after the show's second season.
 Diamond's replacement was Florence Halop (right), who played bailiff Florence Kleiner during the show's third season.
 She too died of lung cancer, at age 63 on July 15, 1986.